GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

+The redshift-independent case is considered for two classes of models {namely: (i) mass spin uncorrelated and (ii) mass-spin correlated model.
+For the mass spin uncorrelated model, we considered two cases (a) the uniform spin model and (b) the Gaussian spin model.
+For the mass-spin correlated model, we considered two cases, (a) the heavy-mass model and (iv) mass-spin correlated Gaussian model.
+We describe all the models in Appendix \ref{app:3}.}

-The redshift independent case is considered in two models.
-The first one consists in taking, for each GW event, a random $\xeff$ spin value from a uniform distribution $\mathcal{U}[-1,1]$.
-Then, the individual parameters $(\chi_i,\theta_i)$ are computed given $\xeff$ but there is a strong degeneracy: many tuples of $(\chi_1,\theta_1,\chi_2,\theta_2)$ given $q$ correspond to the same $\xeff$ so we present here one way to get such a tuple.
-If the spins are requested to be aligned then the computation of $(\chi_i,\theta_i)$ is performed as follows: set first both angles $\theta_i$ to $0$ or $\pi$ for a positive and negative value of $\xeff$ respectively.
-Then draw both values of $\chi_i$ following:
+\textit{Mass spin uncorrelated model:} In the uniform spin model and Gaussian spin distribution model, for each GW event, a random $\xeff$ spin value is drawn from a uniform distribution $\mathcal{U}[-1,1]$ or from a Gaussian distribution, $\mathcal{N}(\mu_{\xeff},\sigma_{\xeff})$, with an expectation value of $\mu_{\xeff}$ and a standard deviation of $\sigma_{\xeff}$.
+Then, the individual parameters $(\chi_i,\theta_i)$ are computed given $\xeff$ but there is a strong degeneracy: many tuples of $(\chi_1,\theta_1,\chi_2,\theta_2)$ for a given $q$ correspond to the same $\xeff$ so, here we present one way to get such a tuple.
+If the spins are requested to be aligned then the computation of $(\chi_i,\theta_i)$ is performed as follows: set first both angles $\theta_i$ to $0$ or $\pi$ for a positive and negative value of $\xeff$, respectively.
+We then draw both values of $\chi_i$ as follows:

 If the spin directions are requested as random, then we draw the values following:

 The degeneracy between individual spins $\chi_i$ and tilt angles $\theta_i$ is broken with: